JvanKatwijk/dab-cmdline/README.md

 	  no sound decoding takes place.
 The MP2 frames (in case of DAB) or the AAC frames (in case of DAB+) are just emitted through stdout.
 	  (Note that the AAC frames have 960 rather than 1024 samples)

+	- example 5 is a small experimental extension to example 2, It contains a simple "keyboard listener", that will react on entering a stroke on the return key.
+It will cause the "next" (audio) service to be selected.

 =======================================================================